-

 Sentences of imprisonment

-Western Australian courts cannot impose a sentence of imprisonment unless the aggregate term is at least three months.
+Western Australian courts cannot impose a sentence of imprisonment unless the aggregate term is at least six months.
 There is an exception to this where the person is already serving a sentence of imprisonment for other offences (Section 86).

 Parole